Our pick of gifts for school leavers

 joint-payment scheme with the school, where the PTA pays half the

-the school pays the other half.
+cost and the school pays the other half.

 Share this page